iterative/mlem.ai/content/docs/get-started/index.md

 </details>

-## Model Prediction
+## Model prediction

-Once we saved the model with MLEM we can load it to either use in our Python code or from the command line to generate predictions for any dataset.
-This allows us to easily decouple model training code from testing and deployment code.
+MLEM provides a consistent and friendly way for you to use models both via Python API and CLI, for example to generate predictions for any dataset.
+This allows you to decouple Ml model training code from testing and deployment scripts.

-Let's try it out:

 <toggle>
 <tab title="Python code">

 ### Load your model

-Load the model we saved earlier in a simple Python script to predict some probabilities.
+Load the `rf` model we saved earlier in a `predict.py` Python script and run it:

-Create this `predict.py` script:

 ```py
 from mlem.api import load

 model = load("models/rf")  # RandomForestClassifier
 features = [